I believe anyone can travel with nothing but carry-on luggage. Really! Find out why I love it so much.

 “I don’t know what we’ll be doing”.

 Fair enough, not everyone is a crazy planner like me!
 But unless you highly suspect you’ll be participating in an extreme sport or going to a costume ball, you are much better off packing for climate and weather, not theoretical activities.
+If you feel you really do need a wide variety of clothing for a wide variety of activities, focus on packing lightweight, made-for-travel clothing (we're big fans of Tilley).

 “I’ll need something for the different occasions”.

 I do appreciate this sentiment, as travel is about trying new things and having special memories.
-While you may be addicted to book club, or duck hunting at home, when you travel you’ll be branching out and trying new things.
+While you may be addicted to book club or duck hunting at home, when you travel you’ll be branching out and trying new things.
 Like a day on safari and a night of wine tasting.
 Or an archaeological tour in the morning, an afternoon at a gallery, and an evening at the theatre.
 There are easy ways to deal with this.
 Stick with a little black dress and switch up your look with silk scarves and bold jewelry.
 Using those same scarves and dressing up your safari T-shirt and archaeology tour jeans to be ready for the gallery.
 Stick with high quality, climate appropriate fabrics, and one main color palate.

 Do you really think bringing 10 different T-shirts makes great travel photos?
 If you want to have beautiful photos, invest in a great camera and a photography class.
 Consider taking a make-up lesson and getting a great haircut before your trip.
 Use the internet and learn how to tie and wrap scarves.
 Bring clothing you can layer and accessories you can swap around.
-Travel photos are not about an homage to you – they are about capturing the memory of a place and experience.
+And remember: Travel photos are not about an homage to you – they are about capturing the memory of a place and experience.

 “I have so much special stuff”.